You might think…”What an odd title for this blog post”. Really, can a blog post really be perfect?

 Every great blog should have a nice logo and header.
 Branding is very important, and as I’ve learned over the years, it’s not enough to throw up an image and call it a day.
 Taking the time to craft a catchy logo that speaks volumes of what you offer will make a huge difference.
 Be sure to hire someone who understands your brand because your logo or header will practically follow you everywhere!

 I like plugins that allow your readers to view related posts.
 This gives readers a chance to NOT hop away from your blog so quickly.
-Once they reach the bottom of one post they’re more likely to click through and read more of your related posts served up through the one of the many “related posts” plugins.
+Once they reach the bottom of one post they’re more likely to click through and read more of your related posts served up through one of the many “related posts” plugins.

 Check with your mailing list provider for the newsletter signup script and be sure to place one in your sidebar as well as other places throughout your blog.
-Having a sidebar opt-in that’s always visible no matter which page your reader is on might make a difference in a new signup…or not.
+Having a sidebar opt-in that’s always visible no matter which pages your reader is on might make a difference in a new signup…or not.

 I always love giving my viewers a chance to search for something on my site.
 You might be surprised at the types of content your readers want to look for on your blog, so providing them a way to search for a blog post you’ve written is a service you want to offer.
 It’s free and very easy to add.
 I usually add mine to the sidebar.
 That’s all for this podcast.
 I hope you enjoyed it.
 Be sure to subscribe in Itunes for additional episodes.